 - Our Stability for Students Action Plan was developed in response to the recent BC Supreme Court ruling on class size and composition.
 The action plan advocates for stability for students, resolution of class size and composition matters through bargaining and full funding for any related implementation costs.

 - BCSTA’s Core Review submission and resources were developed in response to the government’s ongoing examination of services including the governance of school districts.
 BCSTA mounted an extensive campaign that provided resources to boards and all MLAs on the importance of local governance, the co-governance relationship between boards and the Ministry of Education and Child Care and the economic fallacy of amalgamating boards of education.
 In response to our submission and direct advocacy efforts, the Minister of Education stated publicly at our February 2014 Provincial Council meeting that there would be no amalgamation of boards of education.

 - BCSTA participation in a variety of government and partner group committees and initiatives, where trustee input has significantly shaped the final outcome.
 The Ministry of Education and Child Care, as well as government as a whole, most often seek the input of boards through the voice of BCSTA.
 On numerous occasions, BCSTA is asked to provide either representatives and/or input to processes established to gather information, develop procedures or refine policy regarding issues affecting K-12 education.
 These opportunities have most recently included input on Indigenous education, ELL programs, capital construction, school district accountability, the funding distribution formula and shared services implementation.
 Boards who are not members of BCSTA will, on most occasions, not be considered for participation in these processes and will lose the opportunity to provide input.

 BCSTA membership provides boards of education with the only direct option for consultation, input and change of Ministry of Education and Child Care and government policy, procedures and programs.

-In addition to its vital advocacy role BCSTA also provides a suite of support services to members including communications, legal services and professional development.
+In addition to its vital advocacy role BCSTA also provides a suite of support services to members including communications, legal services, professional development and orientations.